moonslide-app/moonslide/README.md

 ```

 #### Reveal.js Data-Attributes
 You can specify every other keyword on the slide, and it will be directly passed to the HTML-Elemnt of the slide as a data-tag.
 In this way a lot of features of Reveal.js can be used.
 E.g., `transition: slide` will be transformed to `data-transition="slide"`.
+These are some possible values, which are available in Reveal.js:

 ```yaml
 ---